TLara1/TLara1.github.io/_projects/2_project.md

 Of course, there are other sources of perihelion precession such as the oblateness of the sun and the interactions of other planets with each other, but these corrections are of a higher order than the second-order approximations we have carried out.

+## Sources

+These notes a conglomeration of several derivations, I mainly followed Fitzpatrick's 2012 book:

+_Fitzpatrick R. An Introduction to Celestial Mechanics.
+Cambridge University Press; 2012._

+But I also consulted a few other sources including

+_Modern celestial mechanics : aspects of solar system dynamics, by Alessandro Morbidelli.
+London: Taylor & Francis, 2002, ISBN 0415279399_

+_Methods of celestial mechanics.
+Vol. I, Gerhard Beutler.
+In cooperation with Leos Mervart and Andreas Verdun.
+Astronomy and Astrophysics Library.
+Berlin: Springer, ISBN 3-540-40749-9, 2005_

+_Murray CD, Dermott SF.
+Solar System Dynamics.
+Cambridge University Press; 2000._